Sons of woman slain in 1988 pleased with charges in case

 SPRINGFIELD, Mo.
-(AP) - The sons of a woman killed more than 30 years ago in southwest Missouri say they are happy that someone has finally been charged in the crime that separated them for most of their lives.
+(AP) - The sons of 31-year-old Cynthia Smith, who was killed more than 30 years ago in southwest Missouri, say they are happy that someone has been charged in the crime that caused them to be separated as children.

-The Springfield News-Leader reports that Jason Smith says he “unfortunately” can’t think of many memories of his mother, Cynthia Smith.
-On Tuesday, Lawrence Gene Timmons was arraigned on a first-degree murder charge.
-He doesn’t yet have an attorney.
+Lawrence Gene Timmons, 65, was indicted Friday on a first-degree murder charge in Smith’s death and six charges of unlawful possession a firearm for incidents that allegedly occurred in 2017 and 2019.
+During an arraignment Tuesday, Circuit Court Judge Jack Goodman entered not guilty pleas for Timmons, who does not yet have an attorney.

+A court official told Goodman Tuesday that Timmons was not eligible for a public defender because he has more than $250,000 in assets.
+After Timmons told the judge he didn’t have “anywhere near $250,000” Goodman ordered an indigent hearing on Oct.
+8, The Springfield News-Leader reported .

 Jason Smith was just 4 in 1988 when his mother didn’t pick up him and his then 8-year-old half-brother, Shawn Goodspeed, from a babysitter.
-Her body was found about a week later.
+After the body was found about a week later, Shawn was sent to live with his dad in California and Jason remained in Missouri with his grandparents.

-The death separated the brothers, with Jason Smith raised by grandparents in Missouri and Goodspeed sent to live with his father in California.
-Goodspeed says his mother’s death changed “everything.”
+Cynthia Smith was last seen leaving a Mt.
+Vernon, Missouri, bar with a man.
+Her body was found at a rural cemetery near Pierce City, about 50 miles (80 kilometers) southwest of Springfield.

+Jason Smith, who is now 35 and living in Springfield, said Monday he doesn’t have many memories of his mother,

 Information from: Springfield News-Leader, http://www.news-leader.com